MicrosoftDocs/azure-media-services/media-services/latest/security-private-endpoint-streaming-endpoint-how-to.md

 [!INCLUDE [media services api v3 logo](./includes/v3-hr.md)]

 This article shows you how to use a private endpoint for a Media Services Streaming Endpoint.
 You'll be creating a private endpoint resource which is a link between a virtual network and a streaming endpoint.
 This deployment creates a network interface IP address inside the virtual network.
-The private link allows you to connect the network interface in the private network to the streaming endpoint in the Media Services account.
-You'll also be creating DNS zones which pass the private IP addresses.
+The private link allows devices in your VNet to connect to the streaming endpoint in the Media Services account.

 Although a private link is used with the Azure products Private Link and Private Link service, the private link used for this exercise is simply the link between the resource and the private endpoint.